Bringing an innovative product to market is a journey that begins with an idea and ends with that idea becoming a profitable reality.

 Distribution channels must be in place to ensure that the product reaches customers efficiently.

 Example: The phone could be launched with a high-profile event featuring environmental advocates, and distributed through both online and brick-and-mortar retailers that focus on sustainable products.
+Addressing distribution hurdles effectively is essential for a successful launch.
+Learn more about common commercialization challenges here.

 8. Customer Support and Feedback